 Athletes owe their success to a lot of things.
 Their drive, hunger for success, and hard work are part of it.
-But some of them owe their success to Adolf Butenandt, the German scientist who would be the first ever to isolate androgen from a bunch of urine he got from a police barracks in Berlin in 1931.
+But some of them owe their success to Adolf Butenandt, the German scientist who would be the first ever to isolate androgen (a class of steroids that includes testosterone) from a bunch of urine he got from a police barracks in Berlin in 1931.
 I know, science works in mysterious ways.

 "Everything's glandular" to quote the mind of Noel Coward.